Spring 2025 - end of seasonWe are now closed for the 2025 planting season.

 • Isaac Newton's Tree

-Isaac Newton's Tree apple tree
+Isaac Newton's Tree apple trees

 The old Engish variety known as Flower of Kent is the variety of apple tree the famous scientist sat under.